-You can even customize hotkeys for seamless activation of the tool and the format and quality in which your final image is exported.
+You can even customize hotkeys for seamless activation of the tool and the format and quality in which your final image exports.

 You can get the free version with ads for personal use or the paid version for commercial and personal use for some extra features like technical support and to remove the ads.

 Screenpresso is the last tool on this list of snipping tools but in no way the worst one.
-The tool can be used to capture your desktop for all your needs.
+The tool can be in use to capture your desktop for all your needs.
 It is a lightweight snipping tool with the editor.

 The app can also be used to generate PDF output, something most of the other snipping tools cant.
 You can get the free version or the paid full version of the official site.

 Apart from these snapping tools, you can also try to use the default Windows Snipping tool.
 To use the snipping tool: